moj-analytical-services/splink/README.md

 🎓 **Unsupervised Learning:** No training data is required for model training.
 📊 **Interactive Outputs:** A suite of interactive visualisations help users understand their model and diagnose problems.

-Splink's linkage algorithm is based on Fellegi-Sunter's model of record linkage, with various customizations to improve accuracy.
+Splink's linkage algorithm is based on Fellegi-Sunter's model of record linkage, with various customisations to improve accuracy.

 ## What does Splink do?